johnfedoruk/bangular/aio/content/guide/styleguide.md

 **Why?** `CoreModule` provides one or more singleton services.
-Angular registers the providers with the app root injector, making a singleton instance of each service available to any component that needs them, whether that component is eagerly or lazily loaded.
+Bangular registers the providers with the app root injector, making a singleton instance of each service available to any component that needs them, whether that component is eagerly or lazily loaded.

 </div>